rainerpm/CSAssignmentChecker/README.md

 ### Group submission
 A group of 2 or more students can submit an assignment to **CSAC**.
 For example three students can submit an assignment by submitting a file named **Last1+Last2+Last3 First1+First2+First3 ?1+?2+?3_@.$** (where **Last1** **Last2** **Last3** are their last names, **First1** **First2** **First3** are their first names,  **?1**  **?2**  **?3** are their unique student numbers, **@** assignment name, **$** file extension: either py, java for individual files, or zip for multiple files).
 For example, you can use the same Google Form you do for an individual student submission to also have a [group submit](https://docs.google.com/document/d/1WkCn_ozAQ22LSrUmLF2GLAzSpkTZwYIU6qMJVUXpM18/edit?usp=sharing).

+### Detecting Cheating
+[PYTHON only for now] The CSACcheat.py program makes it easy to submit CSAC submitted files to compare50 or moss for similarity checking.
+The program will submit all files that were judged to be correct and are in the assignments 00PLAGIARISM folder as well as any files that are in the **solutions** folder (this is were you can put common solutions to the problem that you suspect the students might be copying from).

 ### Batch Files
 The latestResults directory inside the class directory will contain a batch file for each student's last submission.
 If the submission compiled & ran the batch file will run diff and then offer to open the IDE and input data files.
 If the submission did not compile or run, instead of running diff, the batch file will open the error file.